MX-record/MX-Record/index.md

-# unit332
+# MX Record
 ## A collection of high quality email newsletters

-unit332 helps you find the best newsletter in your industry - and helps high quality newsletters grow their audiences.
+MX Record helps you find the best newsletter in your industry - and helps high quality newsletters grow their audiences.

 ### Our family
 * [The Prepared](http://theprepared.org/newsletter) covers engineering, manufacturing, and project management.